jumiverse/jumiverse.github.io/about/meet-mia.md

 > Don’t stay around where you’re not heard or not happy.
 Life goes by too quickly.
 Always plenty of opportunities out there."

+Enjoy the JuMiverse, enjoy learning, enjoy your life!

 **_#staycurious_** **_#stayhealthy_**